supervisely-ecosystem/dicom-labeling-tool/README.md

 ### PROFESSIONAL DICOM VIEWER
 # User interface doctors know and love
-Supervisely provides well-known intuitive interface to view and manipulate volumetric medical images in multiple projections and slices with expert features medical professionals are used to.
+Supervisely provides a well-known intuitive interface to view and manipulate volumetric medical images in multiple projections and slices with expert features medical professionals are used to.

 `Navigation through slices in multiple projections`  |  `Rotate, flip, invert colors` :---------------:|:-----------------: